wapiti-scanner/wapiti/doc/integration_system.md

     ```
 <br/>

-5. Modify the [module.json](../tests/integration/wapiti/modules.json) to define the behavior of Wapiti toward the target(s).
+5. Add a ``behavior.json`` file at the root of you directory to define the behavior of Wapiti toward the target(s).
 You can supply:
     - A filter per scenario to avoid bloating the reports and the assertions.
 If you don't a default one will be supplied (see [this section](#creating-and-understanding-filters) for more informations).
     - Supplementary arguments per scenario or per target (supplementary arguments will sum up unless you specify you want target supplementary argument to override scenario supplementary argument)
     - Modules